tc39/proposal-shadowrealm/explainer.md

 ### <a name='Whynotseparateprocesses'></a>Why not separate processes?

-This is another alternative, creating a Realm that runs in a separate process, while allowing users to define and create their own protocol of communication between these processes.
+Creating a Realm that runs in a separate process is another alternative, while allowing users to define and create their own protocol of communication between these processes.

 This alternative was discarded for two main reasons:

 1. There are existing mechanism to achieve this today in both browsers, and nodejs.
 E.g.: cross domain iframes, workers, etc. They seem to be good enough when asynchronous communication is sufficient to implement the feature.
 2. Asynchronous communication is a deal-breaker for many use-cases, and sometimes it just added complexity for cases where a same-process Realm is sufficient.